ostyjs/nostr-hooks/README.md

 };
 ```

-> You may not need to use the `useSigner` hook directly.
-See the next section for more information.
+> Direct usage of the `useSigner` hook might not be necessary.
+Refer to the following section for further details.

-### Login with different signers
+### useLogin: Login with different signers

-You can use the various login methods provided by the created Zustand store.
-These hooks will automatically update the NDK instance with the new signer.
-These also use local storage to persist the login method, so the user doesn't need to login manually every time the page reloads or the app restarts.
+Nostr-Hooks offers multiple login methods that automatically update the NDK instance with the new signer.
+These methods also utilize local storage to remember the login method, ensuring that users do not need to log in manually each time the page reloads or the app restarts.

-We provide 4 methods for logging in with different signers, and 1 method for logging out:
+We offer four methods for logging in with various signers, and one method for logging out:

 - `loginWithExtension`: Login with Nostr Extension (NIP07).
 - `loginWithRemoteSigner`: Login with Remote Signer (NIP46).